Product of Tensors and Description of Networks: Network characterization in terms of BMP

-(note that the tensor of the sink appears in the first position, see the citation at the beginning) is the total tensor $N$ of the network. \end{theorem}
+is equal to the total tensor $N$ of the network. \end{theorem}

-Before we give the proof of the main theorem, let us illustrate the procedure with some examples.
+Before we provide the proof of the main theorem, let us illustrate the procedure with some examples.

-\begin{example} Consider the basic case of a network in which there are only two nodes, $b$ the source and $a$ the sink.
-The activation tensor of $b$ is just a vector $T_1=B'=(b_0,b_1,\dots,b_n$).
-The activation tensor of $a$ depends on the existence of an arrow from $b$ to $a$.
+\begin{example} Consider the basic case of a network in which there are only two nodes, $a$ the source and $b$ the sink.
+The activation tensor of $a$ is just a vector $A_1=(\alpha_0,\alpha_1,\dots,\alpha_{n-1})$.
+The activation tensor of $b$ depends on the existence of an arrow from $a$ to $b$.

-Assume the arrow $b\to a$ exists.
-Then the activation tensor $T_2$ of $a$ is a matrix of type $n\times n$ which describes the reaction of $a$ to the input from $b$.
-Call $A=(a_{ij})$ the matrix $T_2$.
-If we apply the procedure of Definition \ref{proc} to $B'=B'_1$, the final result is the tensor $B=bB'$, since $J=H=\emptyset$.
-By definition of blow, $bB'$ is the diagonal matrix with the vector $B'$ in the diagonal.
-If we apply the procedure of Definition \ref{proc} to $A=B_2$, since again $J=H=\emptyset$, we simply obtain the matrix $A$ itself.
-Thus the BMP $A$ times $B$, which corresponds to the usual row-by-column product $BA$, produces the matrix $N$ with $N_{ij}=b_ia_{i,j}$, which corresponds to the fact that $b$ casts the signal $i$ and $a$ reacts with $j$.
+Assume the arrow $a\to b$ exists.
+Then the activation tensor $A_2 = (a_{ij})$ of $b$ is a matrix of type $n\times n$ which describes the reaction of $b$ to the input from $a$.
+If we apply the procedure of Definition~\ref{proc} to $A_1$, the final result is the tensor $A'_1=b (A_1)$, since $J=H=\emptyset$.
+By definition of blow, $A'_1$ is the diagonal matrix with the vector $A_1$ in the diagonal.
+Set $T_1 = A'_1$.
+If we apply the procedure of Definition~\ref{proc} to $A_2$, since again $J=H=\emptyset$, we obtain the matrix $T_2 = A_2$ itself.
+Thus, the BMP $\circ (T_1, T_2)$, which corresponds to the usual matrix multiplication $T_1 \cdot T_2$, produces the matrix $N$ with $N_{ij}=(A_1)_i(A_2)_{i,j}$, which corresponds to the fact that $a$ casts the signal $i$ and $b$ reacts with $j$.
 In other words, $N$ is the tensor of the network.